amanafzali/Bootcamp_AWS/README.md

 # Instructions

-In this assignment, I used Amazon Web Services skills that I learned in the past week with my already  Python experience, to create a bot that will recommend an investment portfolio for a retirement plan.
+In this project, I used Amazon Web Services skills that I learned in the past week with my already  Python experience, to create a bot that will recommend an investment portfolio for a retirement plan.
 Amazon Lex, Amazon Lambda and lambda_function.py were used to accomplish the following main tasks.

 ## Stepts for creating an Advisor bot